sagemath/sage-patchbot/README.txt

-* PATCHBOT *
+**PATCHBOT**

-The patchbot only needs a Sage install and is started with
+The patchbot only needs a Sage source install (clone of git repo) and is started with

     python patchbot.py [options]

 Type --help for a list of options, though most configuration is done via an optional JSON config file.
 This is what is invoked by sage --patchbot [...]

-* SERVER *
+**SERVER**

 The server needs a Python with Flask and mongodb installed.
 Installing numpy and PIL (pillow) will allow multi-colored blurbs.
 Start a monitoring loop with

     python run_server.py